seralexeev/xrabbit.dev/README.md

 id: 37
 date: 25-05-2025
 media:
-  - media/37-1.mp4
+  - 37-1.mp4
 ```

 First ride.
-The steering wheel is a bit unbalanced, the turn angle is too small, it should be increased and the pwm pulses should be adjusted.
-The motors are kind of slow, either the wheels need to be bigger or other gearboxes should be used.
-But overall I am very happy that it moved.
+The steering is a bit off balance, the turn angle is too small, I should increase it and adjust the pwm pulses.
+The motors are kind of slow, I need to either get bigger wheels or use different gearboxes.
+But overall I'm really happy that it moved.

 ---